-That’s Camberwick Green, Trumpton and Chigley to you Johnny-(and Jenny-)come latelies who weren’t around in the Sixties.
-There are so many classic children’s series’ from that area of which I specifically remember watching the very first episode (these include The Magic Roundabout and Play School, though I always considered myself too grown up for that).
+That’s Camberwick Green, Trumpton and Chigley to you Johnny-(and Jenny-)come-latelies who weren’t around in the Sixties.
+There are so many classic children’s series’ from that era of which I specifically remember watching the very first episode (these include The Magic Roundabout and Play School, though I always considered myself too grown up for that).

 But I remember that very first Camberwick Green: Brian Cant’s calm, even, almost rhythmical introduction: “Here is a box.
 A Musical box.
 Wound up and ready to play.
 But this box can hide A secret inside.
 Can you guess what is in it today?”

 Then the turning of a key, the beginning of a little hurdy-gurdy tune, the box spinning and its hexagonal top splitting into six parts as up through the new hole rose… on that first occasion, Mrs Honeyman.
 Week-in, week-out, a different member of the tiny community – small village, cotton mill, brutal fascistic Army camp disguised as picturesque castle – would appear to lead us though very calm ‘adventures’ set in an idyllic, and strangely hypnotic world.

 Then our hero or heroine of the day would return to their little plinth, nodding and waving replies to Cant’s quesions, before freezing into their original pose and sinking back down into the Musical box, which would wind down and stop.